MukeshKumawat0903/DataMimicAI-AI_Powered_Synthetic_Data_Generation_Platform/frontend/README.md

 ---

-## 🙌 Contributing
+## 9. License

-* Follow clear naming, modularize logic
-* Write docstrings for all public functions
-* PRs and suggestions welcome!
+**Copyright Notice:**
+All code and documentation in this repository is Copyright (c) 2025 [Mukesh Kumawat].
+All rights are reserved.

+This project is published publicly for showcasing and educational purposes only.
+No legal license for reuse, copying, modification, or distribution is granted.
+Unauthorized use is prohibited.

 ---

-## 📄 License

-MIT (or your organization’s choice)

----

-> For backend/API instructions, see `backend/README.md`.
+For backend/API instructions, see `backend/README.md`.

 ---